If you are looking for a truly remote area of Vancouver Island, Cape Scott Provincial Park is it!

 This area is remote, so expect to see wildlife and be prepared.
 Bear encounters are especially common in the park.

-As we returned to the parking lot, a large black bear was right across from our vehicle.
+A large black bear was across from our vehicle as we returned to the parking lot.
 Making loud noises was the key to getting it to retreat into the forest.

 Wolves and cougars are also present in the area.
 Due to more frequent sightings of wolves in the park, dogs are only permitted in the San Josef Bay area and must be leashed at all times.

 Centralized food caches are located at each camping area.
 It is highly recommended you use them if you plan to stay overnight.
-This way, you can hopefully avoid any unwanted guests in the middle of the night scrounging for food.
+This way, you can hopefully avoid unwanted guests scrounging for food in the middle of the night.

 Essentials

-Port Hardy is a great spot to rest your head and/or stock up on needed supplies (snacks and gas!!) before heading out to Cape Scott.
+Before heading to Cape Scott, Port Hardy is a great spot to rest your head and/or stock up on needed supplies (snacks and gas!!).
 Although you drive right through Holberg (16 km from the trailhead), the small town has extremely limited amenities.

-The drive from Port Hardy to Holberg, and ultimately the parking lot of Cape Scott Provincial Park, is well marked.
+The drive from Port Hardy to Holberg, and ultimately the Cape Scott Provincial Park parking lot, is well marked.
 Just follow the signs.
-Travelling on logging roads is a slow go, so expect the drive to take approximately 2 hours from Port Hardy.
+Travelling on logging roads is slow, so expect the drive to take approximately 2 hours from Port Hardy.

-While driving on active logging roads, please remember that loaded logging trucks always get the right away.
+While driving on active logging roads, please remember that loaded logging trucks always get the right of way.

 Cautions